Wildboar-Software/directory/doc/schema.md

 attribute type.
 If an attribute type has no associated LDAP syntax, it will simply be invisible to LDAP.
 (Note that "invisible" does not mean "ignored.")

+It is also highly recommended that you add an entry to the `Context` object's `ldapSyntaxToASN1Syntax` map.
+This is simply a map of the object identifier as a `string` in dot-delimited notation to the ASN.1 syntax, as described in ITU Recommendation X.501 (2016 edition), Section 15.7.3.
+The ASN.1 does not have to be a complete ASN.1 module, and assumes the existence of all X.500 schema without importing them.

 ### Custom Matching Rules

 Below is an example for implementing a custom matching rule: